BLUE HORIZON, BOOK 3

 The worst one had to be Pockets, however.
 The desert fox moved around the perimeter of the crew deck until he came to the chief engineer’s quarters.
 He didn’t bother to knock and went right inside.
 As soon as the door panel had closed behind him, he could hear the raccoon retching in the back room.
 He moved quickly, but didn’t find Pockets in his bed.
 More retching came from the lavatory and Tanis shook his head.
 Apparently, the liquid he had had Merlin force him to drink earlier hadn’t helped quiet Pockets’ stomach.

-He stepped into the bathroom and found the short raccoon huddled over the toilet bowl.
+He stepped into the bathroom and found the short raccoon huddled over the toilet trough.
 He had a blue cotton robe haphazardly wrapped around him that had residue from his current activity across the front of it.
 Pockets looked over at the medic with half-lidded eyes and looked exhausted.

 “Help…” he said weakly.